 A closer look at The Union County Needs Assessment reveals that Elizabeth, Hillside, Linden, Plainfield, Roselle, Rahway, and Union show increased rates of poverty, unemployment, and poor housing compared to the rest of Union County:

-- The poverty rate in these communities is 11%, compared to 4% of Union County in 2011.
+The poverty rate in these communities is 11%, compared to 4% in Union County in 2011.

 As a result, the majority of UWGUC’s focus is on these Communities of Opportunity.